Spicy galbijjim (braised beef short ribs) cooked in the pressure cooker! Enjoy tender ribs that are spicy, sweet and savory in a fraction of the time.

 Galbijjim (갈비찜, braised beef short ribs) is something I cook over and over simply because everyone loves the sweet and savory taste of the delectably tender ribs.
 Lately, I’ve been making this spicy version with excellent results!
 It’s becoming a new favorite.

 Until I bought an Instant Pot, I mostly used my slow cooker for braising tough meat because of its easy, hands-free cooking.
 The Instant Pot pressure cooking offers the same benefit but in a fraction of the time!
 If you don’t have a pressure cooker, you can always turn to my recipe for traditional stove top galbijjim or slow cooker galbijjim.
 Simply adjust the seasonings to make this spicy version.

 First off, look for short ribs with the most meat and less fat.
 I almost always use bone-in short ribs for braising simply because meat cooked on the bone tastes better.
 However, use boneless if that’s all you can find.

 Even high quality short ribs will have some fat, which is not a bad thing.
 Trim off any thick layers of fat from the short ribs without removing the thin, tough skin that holds the rib together.

 Korean cooks soak the ribs in water and parboil to remove the blood and fat for a cleaner taste.
 Here, I skipped parboiling and simply presoaked the ribs in cold water to draw out the blood.
-Adding a couple of tablespoons of sugar to the water helps expedite the process.

 How to prepare the braising liquid for spicy galbijjim